-Theorem 2.
+Proposition 1.
 For Fully Homogeneous platforms, the optimal Interval Mapping can be determined in polynomial time.

 Proof.
-We provide a constructive proof: we outline a dynamic programming algorithm that returns the optimal period.
-Consider an application with n stages $\mathcal{S}1$ to $\mathcal{S}n$ to be mapped onto a fully-homogeneous platform composed of p (identical) processors.
+This result is due to Subhlock and Vondran[32, 33].
+We briefly outline a variant of their dynamic programming algorithm that returns the optimal period.
+Consider an application with n stages $S_1$ to $S_n$ to be mapped onto a fully-homogeneous platform composed of p (identical) processors.
 Let s and b respectively denote the processor speed and the link bandwidth.